 I’ve received facials in the past, and each experience has been less than desirable.
 In fact, every facial has felt like nothing more than a chance for the spa to sell me expensive beauty products.
 Not exactly relaxing or fun!
 I was super skeptical about getting a facial, but I knew the hard work Dustin went through to create the spa experience, so I decided to go through with the appointment.

 A few minutes into the facial, the gentle esthetician inquired about my skincare routine, “What products do you use on your skin?”
 I hesitated for a few moments.
 I figured the relaxed environment might make my delayed response seem intentional.
 Should I tell her the truth?
-Should I mention that I make my own skincare products with simple ingredients?
-Friend, I was fearful to admit that I use homemade products.
-I was afraid of her reaction to such a radical idea…homemade beauty products.
+Friend, I was fearful to admit that I use “green beauty” products.
+I was afraid of her reaction to such a radical idea.
 Silly, right?!

-I’m not typically the kind of gal that spends a lot of money on fancy products.
-In fact, as you know, I keep my skincare very basic: aloe, honey, castile soap, apple cider vinegar and water, and a moisturizing oil combo.
-But Gen knew her stuff, so I decided to act on her advice.
-That day I purchased a Clarisonic Mia from the spa.
-The more natural vitamin C serum the spa sold cost $85 for a 2 ounce bottle (yikes!!!!), so I passed on the product and decided to research a possible homemade solution.
+Gen knew her stuff, so I decided to act on her advice.
+But the more natural vitamin C serum the spa sold cost $85 for a 2 ounce bottle, so I passed on the product and decided to research a possible homemade solution.

 After a few hours online, I discovered that making a vitamin C serum at home is 100% doable and pretty inexpensive compared to spa brands.
 I purchased vitamin C powder from my health food store, and started playing around with various ingredient combos using 90% base ingredients and 10% vitamin C powder.

 To make a loooong story shorter, let’s talk about my results…